The success of cancer treatment increases the earlier you catch the disease.

 Several types of scans can detect uterine cancer, also known as endometrial cancer.
 However, research shows that an MRI of the uterus performs better than CT for evaluating the extent of endometrial tumors.

 In men at risk of prostate cancer or who are showing symptoms, MRI can help rule out prostate cancer.
 This could help men avoid unnecessary biopsies.

-Your ezra clinician will take you through your easy-to-interpret Ezra report, and actionable next steps.
-Book your Ezra scan today.
+Your ezra clinician will take you through your easy-to-interpret ezra report, and actionable next steps.
+Book your ezra scan today.